xma711/notebook/hardware/spi/README.md

 enable spi
 ---------------------
-reference: http://hipstercircuits.com/enable-spi-with-device-tree-on-beaglebone-black-copy-paste/ (there is a python module to use spi)
+Reference: http://hipstercircuits.com/enable-spi-with-device-tree-on-beaglebone-black-copy-paste/ (there is a python module to use spi)
 reference: http://elinux.org/BeagleBone_Black_Enable_SPIDEV

 enable spi1 at pin p9_28,29,30,31: